Scientific Name

 Origin

-Euphorbia decidua is native to Zimbabwe, Zambia, Malawi, and Zaire.
+Euphorbia decidua is native to Zimbabwe, Zambia, Malawi, and the Democratic Republic of the Congo (formerly Zaire).

 Description

 Euphorbia decidua is a small succulent with a woody caudex and numerous thin, deciduous, erect or prostrate branches radiating from the caudex apex.
-The caudex can reach up to 11.2 inches (28 cm) in height and 3.2 inches (8 cm) in diameter.
+The caudex can reach a height of 11.2 inches (28 cm) and a diameter of 3.2 inches (8 cm).
 The branches are green, erect, 3- to 4-angled, and can grow up to 8 inches (20 cm) long and 0.25 inches (0.6 cm) in diameter.
 The spines are widely divergent with expanded bases.
-The leaves are deciduous, lance-shaped, and can measure up to 1.2 inches (0.3 cm) long.
+The leaves are deciduous, lance-shaped, and can measure up to 1.2 inches (0.3 cm) in length.

 The flowers are cup-shaped, pale green with a red center.